 Today I would like to tell you about something I’ve never really shared before: that sometimes I see being transgender as a mental illness.
 Not only that, but I find the mental illness narrative to be a useful coping mechanism for a non transitioner.
+It helps me to beat my gender dyasphoria.

 Before I go any further, I will remind you of Conrad’s five principles of gender variance: number 1…